DrPaulBrewer/html5csv/README.md

 ------

-### Additional examples can be found in the unit tests
+### Next steps

 Possibly, you want to do something a little more serious now, like generate or upload numerical data, run a regression, or plot data.

+More documentation, still a bit rough, can be found in the [wiki][https://github.com/DrPaulBrewer/html5csv/wiki].

+If unsure about the wiki, look in the  [html5csv source code][ https://github.com/DrPaulBrewer/html5csv/blob/master/html5csv.js]

-For more examples, read through the unit tests in qtestcsv.js
+For more examples, read through the unit tests in [qtestcsv.js][https://github.com/DrPaulBrewer/html5csv/blob/master/qtestcsv.js]

-You can also run the unit tests at http://www.csvscript.com/dev/qtest.html, but the best way to see the test source is to look at the qtestcsv.js file
+You can also [run the unit tests in my Qunit page][http://www.csvscript.com/dev/qtest.html]

-Additional documentation will be forthcoming as I get time.